LDAP

 The Lightweight Directory Access Protocol, commonly referred to as LDAP, is an open protocol used to store and retrieve hierarchically structured data over a network.
 It has been widely adopted by enterprises to centrally store and secure organizational information.
 A common use case for LDAP is to maintain information about members of an organization, assign them to specific user groups, and give each of them access to resources based on their group memberships.

-In this guide you deploy a simple LDAP server to your Kubernetes cluster to explore how you can use it together with Gloo Edge to authenticate users and control access to a target service based on the user’s group memberships.
+In this guide you deploy a simple LDAP server to your Kubernetes cluster to explore how you can use it together with Gloo Gateway to authenticate users and control access to a target service based on the user’s group memberships.

 Check out this excellent tutorial by Digital Ocean to familiarize yourself with the basic concepts and components of an LDAP server; although it is not strictly necessary, it will help you better understand this guide.